 After Hurricane Fiona, avocados have become a currency of community in Puerto Rico

-LAJAS, Puerto Rico — There's an old superstition in Puerto Rico that when the avocado trees are especially abundant, there's a hurricane coming.
+LAJAS, Puerto Rico — There's an old superstition in Puerto Rico that when the avocado trees are especially full of fruit, there's a hurricane coming.

 This summer, the avocado trees had been bursting with fruit, so speculation had been flying for weeks.
 A storm was on the way.